Makenzie Vega: Life and career

-Makenzie Vega was born on February 10, 1994, in Los Angeles, California.
+Vega was born on February 10, 1994, in Los Angeles, California.
 Her father, Baruch Vega, is a Colombian fashion photographer who was an informant for the Drug Enforcement Administration, and her mother, Gina Rue, is an American former model.
 She is the younger sister of actress Alexa PenaVega.

 At age five, Vega played one of the children of Teddie Cochran (Geena Davis) in The Geena Davis Show.
-In 2000, she was cast as Annie, the Campbells' precocious daughter in The Family Man.
+In 2000, she was cast as Annie, the Campbells' precocious daughter, playing opposite Nicolas Cage and Téa Leoni in The Family Man.
 The following year, Vega was seen again playing Chloe in Made which starred Vince Vaughn, Jon Favreau and Famke Janssen.
 In 2004, she played Diana Gordon, daughter of Dr. Lawrence Gordon (Cary Elwes) and Alison Gordon (Monica Potter) in the horror film Saw.
 That same year, Vega portrayed Sal in Chestnut: Hero of Central Park.
 The following year, she played young Nancy Callahan, alongside Bruce Willis in Sin City.
 Vega then appeared in Just My Luck as Katy, starring Lindsay Lohan and Chris Pine, and also in the summer blockbuster X-Men: The Last Stand as the Prison Truck Little Girl, a disguise of Mystique.

 Vega played Grace Florrick, the daughter of Alicia Florrick (Julianna Margulies), in the CBS drama The Good Wife; she was a regular cast member through six of the show's seven seasons, and was recurring cast member in the seventh and final season, with Grace providing critical plot elements to the series' finale.
 In 2015, Vega was cast in the lead role in the thriller film Fender Bender, which premiered on the Chiller channel in June 2016.